 Your mental wellbeing is just as important as your physical health.
-Lots of new moms feel low in the fourth trimester but for some it can be more serious.
-If you’re worried about your mental health at any point, speak to a healthcare professional you trust as soon as you can.
+Lots of new mums feel low in the fourth trimester but for some it can be more serious.
+If you're worried about your mental health at any point, speak to a healthcare professional you trust as soon as you can.
 You are not a burden!

 For some, postpartum is just really tough, I've had friends who have experience depression.
 Some have sought help, and others haven't, and I can see the difference.
 So, my advice is to always seek help if you feel low and overwhelmed." - Danielle

 In this guide, we'll cover what postnatal depression is, what symptoms you should look out for, and how it can be treated...